noemisuru/vet-clinic/README.md

 In this exercise we will learn about more expressive ways of creating new object instances using the Builder Pattern.

-### Step 1 - Create a domain package.
+### Step 1 - Create a serenitylabs.tutorials.vetclinic.domain package.

-First of all we need a place to store our domain model.
-Create a package called `domain` in the `serenitylabs.tutorials.vetclinic` package, in both `src/main/java` and `src/test/java`.
+First of all we need a place to store our serenitylabs.tutorials.vetclinic.domain model.
+Create a package called `serenitylabs.tutorials.vetclinic.domain` in the `serenitylabs.tutorials.vetclinic` package, in both `src/main/java` and `src/test/java`.

 ### Step 2 - Creating a Dog with a name